How Georgia's Senate runoff between Walker and Warnock works

 WASHINGTON (AP) — Georgia’s election runoff rules could determine control of the Senate for the second time in a row, and Democratic incumbent Raphael Warnock finds himself in the middle of it again — this time against Republican Herschel Walker.

-Two years ago, Senate control came down to Georgia, with two runoff election wins tipping the chamber into Democratic hands.
+Two years ago, two runoff election wins in Georgia tipped the Senate into Democratic hands.

-This year, it’s possible that the Senate’s balance of power will again come down to an unfinished race in Georgia unless one party wins both of the other pending Senate races, in Arizona and Nevada.
+This time, the candidates have just four weeks between the general election and the runoff to make their case, instead of the nine they had before.

-Here’s a look at the contenders and how the Georgia Senate race will be decided in December:
+Here’s a look at why that is, who the contenders are and how the Georgia Senate race will be decided in December:

 WHO’S ON THE BALLOT?